hturnbull93/react-calculator/README.md

 - Wrapped the last non mapped key wth a div class of "submit-container".

 The other tests that check for the rendered values of operators and numbers now break because of shallow rendering not rendering the key that now renders the value.
 Updated these tests to use mount instead of shallow.

+Also fixed the test that now finds 4 divs instead of three.